dgurns/gig-window/README.md

 - If you’re a musician, play shows!
 - If you’re a fan, watch shows and support the artists
-- If you’d like to help others, solve people’s support questions in the [Discussions]() tab
+- If you’d like to help others, solve people’s support questions in the [Discussions]() tab (Github will enable this when the project has 3 contributors)
 - If you’re a coder or a musician who wants to become one, submit a [pull request](https://github.com/dgurns/gig-window/compare) or [bug report](https://github.com/dgurns/gig-window/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D%3A+Title) here on Github.
 One of my goals is to help musicians upskill and I pledge to spend extra time helping musicians who want to learn how to code.

 Thank you!